Table of Contents

 Do NOT Talk To Truck Insurance Companies Without Guidance

-Insurance companies are not your friend and won’t be on your side.
-They will likely try to offer you an unfair payout because they don’t have your best interest at heart.
+Insurance companies are not your friends and won’t be on your side.
+They will likely try to offer you an unfair payout because they don’t have your best interest.
 Never accept settlements or sign anything from truck insurance companies without letting your lawyer review it first.

 There can be several negligent parties